harimseong/assembly_library/lib/README.md

 ######  Calling Convention of System V AMD64 ABI
 [System V ABI](https://wiki.osdev.org/System_V_ABI)
-- function parameters: `rdi, rsi, rdx, rcx, r8, r9`
+- Function parameters: `rdi, rsi, rdx, rcx, r8, r9`
-- callee saved: `rbx, rsp, rbp, r12, r13, r14, r15`
+- Callee saved: `rbx, rsp, rbp, r12, r13, r14, r15`
-- caller saved: function parameters + `r10, r11`
+- Caller saved: function parameters + `r10, r11`
-- return: `rax`
+- Return: `rax`

 ###### Instructions
 [x86_64 cheatsheet in AT&T syntax](https://cs.brown.edu/courses/cs033/docs/guides/x64_cheatsheet.pdf)
-intel assembly instruction syntax: `inst [reg0, reg1, ...]`
+Intel assembly instruction syntax: `inst [reg0, reg1, ...]`
 If there are more than one register, reg0 is source register.
 1. `push rbp`
 	`rbp`is base pointer and callee saved register. `push` will subtract size of `rbp` (8 bytes) from `rsp` and set the top of the stack pointed by `rsp` to `rbp`.

 2. `mov rbp, rsp`
-	set `rbp` to `rsp`. new base pointer is current stack point.
+	Set `rbp` to `rsp`. new base pointer is current stack point.
 3. `mov eax, edi`
 	`rdi` contains value of `int argc` according to the calling convention. set return value register, `eax`, to `int argc` before return.

 4. `pop rbp`
-	before return, restore callee saved `rbp` from the top of the stack and increment `rsp`.
+	Before return, restore callee saved `rbp` from the top of the stack and increment `rsp`.
 5. `ret`
-	near return - jump to an address located on the top of the stack and pops it from the stack.
+	Near return - jump to an address located on the top of the stack and pops it from the stack.

 ##### 3. Assemble, Link and Execute the Code
 ___